Reflecting on 30 Years of Democracy and Human Rights

-The commemoration of Human Rights Day commenced with a solemn reburial ceremony for a revered comrade of the liberation struggle Ms Phumla Mtsheketshe, held at the Freedom Square memorial site, the event was attended by the Acting Primer Mlungisi Mvoko, MEC Zolile Williams and the mayor of Walter Sisulu Local Municipality Cllr Vania Davids, who paid tribute to the fallen hero.
+The commemoration of Human Rights Day commenced with a solemn reburial ceremony for a revered comrade of the liberation struggle, Phumla Mtsheketshe, held at the Freedom Square memorial site.
+The event was attended by the acting premier Mlungisi Mvoko, MEC Zolile Williams and the mayor of Walter Sisulu Local Municipality (WSLM), Cllr Vania Davids, who paid tribute to the fallen hero.
 This ceremony served as a reminder of the sacrifices made in the pursuit of human rights and democracy in South Africa.

 The discussion placed strong emphasis on the urgent need to eradicate Gender-Based Violence and Femicide (GBVF), reinforcing calls to treat it as a national crisis that requires collective and sustained action.
 The dialogue concluded on a powerful and unifying note, with a clear call to action for continued commitment to advancing human rights, deepening democracy, and fostering unity across all communities

-Walter Sisulu Local Municipality mayor Cllr Vania Davids in her remarks she encouraged citizens to reflect on how they exercise their rights.
-She urged the public not only to claim their rights but also to ensure that they are exercised responsibly and in a manner that contributes positively to society.
-Continuing her address, the mayor placed particular emphasis on the role of young people.
-She encouraged them to listen attentively and reflect carefully on the lessons shared during the commemoration.
-She cautioned that, as young individuals there is a risk of making uninformed decisions, and that actions taken without proper understanding can have serious consequences.
-She further stressed that while young people are entitled to rights, they also carry the responsibility to exercise those rights wisely.
-She urged them to uphold their dignity and maintain respect for themselves as individuals and as members of society.
+Mayor Cllr Vania Davids, in her remarks, encouraged citizens to reflect on how they exercise their rights.
+"I urge the public not only to claim their rights but also to ensure that they are exercised responsibly and in a manner that contributes positively to society.
+I encourage, especially young people, to listen attentively and reflect carefully on the lessons shared during the commemoration.
+There is a risk of making uninformed decisions, and actions taken without proper understanding can have serious consequences."

 The commemoration concluded on a reflective note, reaffirming the collective responsibility to honour the past while continuing to build a society founded on human dignity, equality, and respect for all.